-The annual Wharton Analytics Accelerator matches multidisciplinary Wharton students with major companies to take a fresh look at their data and offer new insights.
+The Wharton Analytics Accelerator matches multidisciplinary Wharton students with major companies to take a fresh look at their data and offer new insights.

-One of the participating companies in 2021 was FOX Entertainment, an American media company that oversees the FOX broadcast network, FOX Alternative Entertainment, Bento Box Entertainment, and Tubi.
+One of the participating companies in the 2021 spring event was FOX Entertainment, an American media company that oversees the FOX broadcast network, FOX Alternative Entertainment, Bento Box Entertainment, and Tubi.
 A team of 14 MBA and undergraduate students stationed around the globe stepped up to help FOX Entertainment Research build in-house marketing analytics that will help FOX optimize marketing strategy across various platforms used to promote and, ultimately, grow viewership for TV show premieres.

 For eight weeks, the team studied data from 73 TV show campaigns with 63 different variables, spanning genre, premiere season, length of advertising, and more.

 Gina Bahremand, vice president of audience research at FOX Entertainment, said it was inspiring to see such innovative perspectives on the problems posed.
 “There are a lot of actionable findings in here, and I’m really excited about that.
 Insights around NFL lead-ins and paid media will inform both marketing and scheduling strategy for entertainment programming on FOX as early as this Fall (2021).”

 NFL premieres have a significant impact on other shows.

 The team found that FOX’s NFL game premieres outperform non-NFL premieres by almost 100 percent.
 Not only that, NFL premieres also have a trickle effect for other shows.
 On average, a show that premieres right after an NFL game sees double the number of viewers of a show that doesn’t.
 This means that NFL games keep viewers glued to their seats.

 ‘Drama’ should premiere after an NFL game.